 The Company's policy is to publish the disclosures required on an annual basis.
 The frequency of disclosure will be reviewed should there be a material change in approach used for the calculation of capital, business structure or regulatory requirements.

 Location of publication

-The Company's IFR market disclosures are published on the Company's official website:
+The Company's market disclosures are published on the Company's official website:

+- atfxgm.eu

+- atfx.eu

-- https://atfxgm.eu/en/ - https://www.atfx.com/eu
+- www.atfxconnect.com/en-eu/

 Verification